SFOE/SSMDS/Specification.md

 | geometry | MultiPolygon | O | to be defined. |

 ### System

-SwissSharedMobilityPushSystem is a message that is sent in order to upload system data.

 | Name  | Data Type | M/O | Description |
 | ------------- | ------------- | ------------- |--- |